jean182/blog-182/src/pages/infinite-scroll-with-redux-and-sagas-part-iii/index.es.md

 Inicialmente la aplicación llevaba la cuenta para hacer el fetch de mas pokemon en el lado de react, para esta iteración lo voy a pasar al store de redux, ¿por qué, se preguntaran?, la respuesta es esta, Si queremos tener un filtro para realizar mas operaciones como, buscar por nombre o ordenar por número y nombre, tiene sentido tener un estado adicional para guardar esos datos y filtrar acorde a eso, ya que se puede utilizar en cualquier parte de la aplicación, vamos a crear un modulo nuevo que se llama `filters.js` el cual va tener el estado de `count`.

-Initially the app kept the counter for fetching more pokemon on the react side, here I'm going to pass that to the redux store, but why you'll be wondering?
-The answer is this one, I want to have a filter that can have more functionality, like searching by text, or sorting by name and as the pokemon list is coming from redux, it makes sense to store it there, since we will have the ability to use it anywhere.
-I'm going to create a new reducer called `filters.js` and that will have the count state.

 ```js
 const INCREMENT = "pokemon-frontend/filters/INCREMENT";